 Scrap Based CRC is considered to be inferior in metallurgical quality, as it contains impurities derived from the scrap used to manufacture the Scrap Based HRC.
 Being manufactured from lower quality HRC, Scrap Based CRC is used by downstream customers, mainly in the Steel Tube and Furniture sectors, which do not require high quality CRC.

-Domestic CRC production has dropped by 21% from 742,000 tonnes in 2015, to 589,210 tonnes in 2018, while CRC imports as a percentage of CRC consumption, stands at 67%.
-The ratio of imported to domestically produced CRC is 2:1, which is preposterous for any country that have domestic steel CRC producers.
+Domestic CRC production dropped by 21% from 691,200 tonnes in 2016 to 545,035 tonnes in 2019 while CRC imports as a percentage of CRC consumption stands at a glaring 66%.

 Exhibit 7 shows the summary of imports of flat steel into Malaysia.
-Imports of Cold Rolled Coil ("CRC") sheets and
+Imports of Cold Rolled Coil

-the combined imports of CRC and CRC Related Products are at an astounding

-1,838,236 tonnes, the bulk of
+the combined imports of CRC and CRC Related Products reduced to 1,612,518 tonnes, the bulk of

 which could have been manufactured locally.

 DOMESTIC FLAT STEEL INDUSTRY SUMMARY

 Exhibit 9 provides a summary of the overall movement of flat steel in Malaysia for the calendar

-HOT ROLLED COIL ("HRC") SUPPLY
+HOT ROLLED COIL (HRC) SUPPLY